juliajung11/website.code/content/authors/admin/_index.md

 You can download a copy of my Curriculum Vitae {{< staticref "Jung_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-Beyond academic life, I am a big fan of sports, ranging from playing golf to watching baseball, am an amateur photographer, and am passionate about jazz and bourbon.
+Beyond academic life, I am a big fan of sports, ranging from playing golf to watching baseball, am an amateur photographer, and am passionate about jazz and romcom.